Skip to main content

 in Texas — Without Quitting Your Job

 You don’t have to walk off your job to get a CDL.
-Weekend and evening programs across Texas let you train on your days off and keep your income while you work toward your license.
+Weekend, evening, night, and part-time CDL programs across Texas let you train while working full-time — on your days off or after your shift — so you keep your income while you earn your license.

 Who Weekend CDL Training Is For